 So, what’s so impressive about this particular movie in 3D and HFR, then?
 Well, Lee thinks about every shot in terms of 3D, conceiving it as not a flat photographic image but sculptural, three dimensionally blocked out, staged action – whether that’s two people talking in a room or an above the water / under the water shot of two fighting people falling a couple of storeys into water.
 On top of that, the increased number of frames per second makes everything feel more real, and when you’re talking about fast paced action stunt work that actually makes a considerable difference to your viewing experience.
 My question on emerging from the press screening, for the record at London’s Cineworld, Leicester Square on the digital Imax screen, was, “What exactly have I just watched?”
 (I’ve been unable to ascertain what frame rate was used at that screening, although it felt much higher than 24 fps.)
 If all directors were as talented as Ang Lee, the answer would be, “the future of cinema”.
 One can but hope.

 Gemini Man is out in the UK on Friday, October 11th.
+On VoD in March.
 Watch the film trailer below: